 2. If your doctors, specialists, and hospitals, are listed as providers, and your medications are covered in the formulary on the MAPD or MAPD/PPO plan, Medicare Advantage total premium costs are going to be much less compared to the costs for a Medigap policy combined with the costs for a Part D Rx plan.
 The MAPD premium could be from -0- to the $100+ range.
 You would continue to pay the Part B premium with a Medigap or Medicare Advantage plan.

 3. You have a voice.
 While it is true political and economic forces will coalesce to control Medicare Advantage plan costs, the same forces will apply to all of Medicare and U.S. healthcare inflation.
 You have a voice and a vote in the political system which regulates CMS (Centers for Medicare and Medicaid Services) making healthcare funding decisions.
 You have more power over a Medicare Advantage plan’s administration and services because it pays instead of Medicare.
 A Medigap plan can only respond to what Medicare pays because it is a private supplemental contract regulated by the states.

-I represent Anthem Blue Cross, and Blue Shield of California Medicare Advantage plans, along with Silverscript (CVS/Caremark) Part D Rx plan.
+I represent Aetna, Anthem Blue Cross, Blue Shield of California and Humana Medicare Advantage plans, along with Silverscript (CVS/Caremark) Part D Rx plan.

 Click here to get help in selecting a Medicare Advantage, Medigap, or Part D Rx plan to help meet your financial healthcare security needs.